 Select the server type.
 Your selection determines which other fields this dialog displays.

-Enter the server IP address or FQDN for the monitored server.
-If you use Kerberos for server authentication, you must enter an FQDN.
-This option is not supported when the Type is Novell eDirectory.
+Enter the server IP address or FQDN.
+This option doesn’t apply if the Type is Novell eDirectory.

 (Novell eDirectory only)

 Select an LDAP server profile for connecting to the Novell eDirectory server (Device > Server Profiles > LDAP).